What is annual review management?

-It is a management tool at the forefront of company performance.
-Management sets the course, managers align the company's strategy at the individual level, employees express their training needs and the HR department supports the employees' skills development.
+Review management is a term used by HR professionals but equally applies to team managers.
+It is a management tool driving company performance.
+Management sets the course, managers align the company's strategy at the individual level, employees express their training needs, and the HR department supports the employees' skills development.
 On paper, the process looks simple.
-The reality is more complex, however, given the stakes involved in talent management and the multitude of parties involved.
+The reality is more complex, however, given the high stakes involved in talent management and the many parties involved.

 Best practices in review management